 Thanks to the activities and collaborative efforts of Member States and the EPI partners to promote the four goals of the EPI, dramatic progress has been achieved.
-The prices of ivory have dropped substantially, an international ban on ivory trade remains in force, significant domestic ivory markets have closed, and a capability to monitor evidentially government ivory stockpiles has been developed and deployed.
+Five years on, the prices of ivory have dropped substantially, an international ban on ivory trade remains in force, significant domestic ivory markets have closed, and a capability to monitor evidentially government ivory stockpiles has been developed and deployed.
 Crucially, the decline in many elephant populations has been halted, whilst some populations are beginning slowly to recover.

 At the CITES Conference of the Parties held in Geneva in August 2019, the EPI Member States adopted new governance procedures and appointed the EPI Foundation as the formal secretariat of the EPI.
-The Foundation is now fully operational in fulfilling its mandate: serving as secretariat and supporting Member States in a range of areas, such as Ivory Stockpile Management, training, producing National Elephant Action Plans (NEAPs), and assisting Member States in accessing the funding required for the implementation of their respective NEAPs.
+The Foundation is expected to be fully operational by q3 2020, in fulfilling its mandate: serving as secretariat and supporting Member States in a range of areas, such as Ivory Stockpile Management, training, producing National Elephant Action Plans (NEAPs), and assisting Member States in accessing the funding required for the implementation of their respective NEAPs.
 Stop Ivory will be fulfilling its remaining obligations next year, and any remaining funds will be transferred to the EPI Foundation.